slevithan/oniguruma-to-es/README.md

 ## ✅ Supported features

 Following are the supported features by target.

-Targets `ES2024` and `ESNext` have the same emulation capabilities (resulting regexes might differ, but not in the strings they match).
+> Targets `ES2024` and `ESNext` have the same emulation capabilities.
+Resulting regexes might differ, but not in the strings they match.

-Notice that nearly every feature has at least subtle differences from JavaScript.
-Some features and subfeatures listed as unsupported can be added in future versions, but some are not emulatable with native JavaScript regexes.
+Notice that nearly every feature below has at least subtle differences from JavaScript.
+Some features and subfeatures listed as unsupported are not emulatable using native JavaScript regexes, but others can have support added in future versions.
 Unsupported features throw an error.

 <table>
   <tr>